JojiiOfficial/PrioContainer/README.md

 # PrioContainer
-Rust library to find a fixed amount of biggest/smallest items within a set of Items as efficient as possible
+Rust library to find n biggest/smallest items within a set of Items without storing more than n items in `O(n log n)`.
+This can be helpful if you have an iterator/stream over many items but don't want to collect and sort them in `O(m log m)`